Sooo, you want a night skin care routine for glowing skin that won’t break the bank? I got you!

 - Retinol: an over-the-counter form of retinoid that is widely available in a variety of skincare products.
 It is a less potent form of retinoid, but it can still be effective at improving the appearance of the skin.

-- Adapalene: The only over-the-counter retinoid.
+- Adapalene: The only over-the-counter retinoid, also known as Differin.
 It is more potent than retinol and specifically targets acne.